1. Skip to content

 This browser does not support the video element.

-Awawde says he became a peace activist because he believes hope is not a feeling but something that you do.
+Awawde said he became a peace activist because he believes hope is not a feeling but something that you do.
 "Waiting for two states feels like waiting for the Messiah," he wrote in one of his recent essays.

 The two founders, Amira Mohammed and Ibrahim Abu Ahmad, are among the many Arabs in Israel who have Israeli citizenship.
 According to Israel's Central Bureau of Statistics, this group constitutes around 17% of the population.
 In total, at least 21% of people living on Israeli territory are Arab.

 "Whether it's about if you want to call what's going on a war or genocide, or what exactly happened on October 7, or on the number of the people dying in Gaza — we're not going to agree.
-But we have to agree on the future," she says.
+But we have to agree on the future," she said.

 Opposing black-and-white thinking